Armenians in Israel and Palestine: Classical-era

-4th-18th century
+4th–18th century

 The first recorded Armenian pilgrimage to the Holy Land was an Armenian delegation of priests in the early 4th century AD.
 The visit is alluded to in an Armenian translation of a Greek letter written by Patriarch Macarius of Jerusalem to his contemporary, St. Vrtanes (ruled 333–341).

 The Armenian Patriarchate of Jerusalem was founded in 638.
 It is located in the Armenian Quarter, the smallest quarter of the Old City of Jerusalem.

 Ottoman and British periods

 Photographers

 Starting in the 1850s Armenians became dominant among Palestine's photographers.
 The central figure in this development was the leading cleric Esayee Garabedian, who were to become Armenian Patriarch of Jerusalem in 1864–65, and who started photographing in 1857 and established a photography workshop within the St. James monastic compound.
-There he set up a school for photography, Garabed Krikorian (1847-1920) and his brother Kevork counting among his students.
+There he set up a school for photography, Garabed Krikorian (1847–1920) and his brother Kevork counting among his students.
 Other 19th-century Armenian photographers from Jerusalem are J. H. Halladjian, M. Mardikian and Yusuf Toumaian.
 After the Armenian genocide other photographers joined them, including Hrnat Nakashian and Elia Kahvedjian.

 Garabed Krikorian opened a photography workshop on Jaffa Road in the 1870s and became himself a teacher, one of his students being Khalil Raad, known as "Palestine's first Arab photographer".
+Another one of his students, Abraham Guiragossian, worked for the famous Maison Bonfils studio of Beirut and eventually bought it up (see there).

 Elia Kahvedjian (1910-1999), a refugee of the Armenian genocide, was one of the leading photographers in Jerusalem at the beginning of the 20th century.
+Kegham Djeghalian (1915–1981), another Armenian genocide refugee survivor, opened Gaza's first photography studio in 1944.